You wish to estimate, with 95% confidence, the population proport... | Channels for Pearson+

 Sample Size Calculation

-Sample size calculation is a statistical method used to determine the number of observations or replicates needed to ensure that the results of a study are statistically valid.
-In this context, it involves using the desired confidence level and margin of error to find the minimum number of respondents required to accurately estimate the population proportion.
+Sample size calculation is a statistical method used to determine the number of observations or replicates needed to achieve a desired level of precision in estimating a population parameter.
+For estimating proportions, the formula incorporates the desired confidence level, the estimated proportion from prior studies, and the margin of error, which in this case is set at 5%.

 Recommended video: